saucelabs/sauce-docs/docs/dev/error-messages.md

 - Make sure you're launching an appropriate number of jobs for your account.
 - If you see this error with iOS Simulator tests, please make sure the timeouts in your test runner/framework are set to a sufficient duration to allow iOS Simulator tests to start up.
 We recommend a minimum of 2 minutes.

-### The New Session Request Redirect not Followed Timeout
+### The New Session Request Redirect Was Not Followed Before Timeout

 **Description**